-Handing product over to another operation that is responsible for the next activity/function (e.g. labelling, Releasing:
+Releasing: Handing product over to another operation that is responsible for the next activity/function (e.g. labelling, icing, storing, transporting), whether the product is purchased or not

-icing, storing, transporting), whether the product is purchased or not re-trimming, etc.), and putting it into market ready packaging materials.
+Repacking: Removing product from its market ready packaging, re-handling the product (e.g., re-sorting, re-grading, re-trimming, etc.), and putting it into market ready packaging materials.